 Getting creative is a perfect mindful activity.
 You may have heard of mindful colouring, but why not take it one step further and create something of your own from scratch?
 You could turn the pressed flowers mentioned above into homemade cards or even a picture for the wall, taking special care to place them without spoiling them.
 Adding some stencilling to your card can really embellish a look, and also requires concentration and care – a very mindful activity.

 Alternatively, why not try and paint a landscape?
-As it’s likely to be too chilly outside, encourage your child to find a picture they like from a previous holiday or a landscape in a magazine – can they recreate the colours and lighting with some child’s paints?
+Encourage your child to find a picture they like or a landscape in a magazine – can they recreate the colours and lighting with some child’s paints?
 Once you have the finished result, put it somewhere where you can appreciate it every day.

 The challenge here is not to get too focused on the end result, but rather to bring your mind to noticing the process of creating something.